Claymont Group

 Hyperscalers and cloud platforms

-Long-duration offtake partners who anchor capacity at origination.
-Claymont brings energy-secured sites with bankable capital structures; hyperscale partners bring committed demand and operational integration with their own platforms.
-Conversations begin with the underlying workload, not with generic capacity discussions.
+Long-duration offtake counterparties who anchor capacity at origination.
+Claymont contributes energy-secured sites and bankable capital structures; hyperscale partners contribute contracted demand and platform integration.
+Engagement is workload-led, with commercial terms aligned to the customer's expansion plan.

 02